axibase/atsd-use-cases/integrations/aws/cloud-watch-alert/README.md

 ![](./images/sns-3.png)

 Define the email address to which you would like AWS to send status change notifications.
-Be sure to select **Email** from the **Protocol** drop-down list.
+Select **Email** from the **Protocol** drop-down list.

 ![](./images/email-subscription.png)